 - There are credible reports of births remaining unregistered due to lack of documentation or refusal of parents to register the child.

 - There are no mandatory requirements to report undocumented persons to the immigration authorities.

 - Identity Malta and Gov.mt provide clear and easy-to-understand information on birth registration, where to register, and services for birth registration (in English and Maltese) on their websites, but there are no proactive campaigns on birth registration.

 - In 2018, Identity Malta opened an office at the main public hospital to facilitate birth registration.

-- The Government has implemented no other measures specifically aimed at reducing statelessness.
+- Malta acceded to the 1954 Convention relating to the Status of Stateless Persons in December 2019, but the Government has not implemented any other measures specifically aimed at reducing statelessness.

 - Renunciation of nationality is only possible in cases where the person holds the nationality of another country, and a declaration should be approved by the Minister.

-- NGOs have reported recent cases of withdrawal of nationality without any due process.
+- NGOs have reported recent cases of withdrawal of nationality resulting in statelessness without any due process.